smartcontractkit/documentation/src/pages/data-feeds/proof-of-reserve/index.md

 ---
 layout: ../../../layouts/MainLayout.astro
-section: ethereum
+section: dataFeeds
 date: Last Modified
 title: "Proof of Reserve Feeds"
 permalink: "docs/data-feeds/proof-of-reserve/"
 whatsnext: { "Find contract addresses for Proof of Reserve Feeds": "/data-feeds/proof-of-reserve/addresses/" }
 ---

 Chainlink Proof of Reserve Feeds provide the status of the reserves for several assets.
-You can consume these feeds the same way as [Price Feeds](/data-feeds/price-feeds/).
+You can use these feeds the same way that you read other Data Feeds.
+Specify the [Proof of Reserve Feed Address](/data-feeds/proof-of-reserve/addresses/) that you want to read instead of specifying a Price Feed address.
+See the [Using Data Feeds](/data-feeds/using-data-feeds/) page to learn more.

-To find a list of available Proof of Reserve Feeds, see the [Contract Addresses](/data-feeds/proof-of-reserve/addresses/) page.
+To find a list of available Proof of Reserve Feeds, see the [Proof of Reserve Feed Addresses](/data-feeds/proof-of-reserve/addresses/) page.

 ## Types of Proof of Reserve Feeds